 Enterprise Risk Management

-Enterprise risk management - which can be defined as the approach used to identify, assess and respond to internal and external risks and opportunities - is a fundamental governance responsibility.
-The corporate board has a duty to identify and manage enterprise risk - in many countries the duty is statutory.
+Enterprise risk management, which can be defined as the approach used to identify, assess, and respond to internal and external risks and opportunities is a fundamental governance responsibility.

 Operational Risk Management

-The US Sarbanes Oxley Act mandated the adoption, by US listed companies, of an appropriate system of internal control and, in parallel, requires directors to monitor and report operational risk
+The Sarbanes–Oxley Act (SOX) mandates the adoption by US-listed companies of an appropriate system of internal controls and requires directors to monitor and report operational risk.

-Under SOX, management is required to certify the company’s financial reports and both management and an independent accountant are required to certify the organization’s internal controls.
-In almost every organization, financial reporting depends on the IT infrastructure, whether it is for the rendering of an invoice, the effective operation of an ERP system, or an integrated, organization-wide management information and control system.system.
+Under SOX, management is required to certify the company’s financial reports, and both management and an independent accountant are required to certify the organization’s internal controls.
+In almost every organization, financial reporting depends on the IT infrastructure, whether for the rendering of an invoice, the effective operation of an ERP system, or an integrated, organization-wide management information and control system.

 Basel II / Basel III

-Basel 2 raised operational risk management right up the agenda of financial institutions around the world by stipulating the minimal levels of capital they needed to put aside to offset potential losses from investment and lending.
+Basel II raised operational risk management up the agenda of financial institutions around the world by stipulating the minimal levels of capital they needed to put aside to offset potential losses from investment and lending.

-Operational risk (see Sound Practices for the Management and Supervision of Operational Risk is defined as ‘the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.’
-Risk categories include systems risks, such as hardware or software failure, issues over availability and integrity of data, and utility failures, and external events (e.g. malware or hacker attack, terrorist attack, vandalism or supplier failure.)
+Risk categories include systems risks, such as hardware or software failure, issues over the availability and integrity of data, utility failures, and external events (e.g. malware or hacker attack, terrorist attack, vandalism or supplier failure).